JVMerlino/Myrddin/README.md

 Myrddin's Winboard interface is based on Tom Kerrigan's excellent TSCP engine, for which Tom has graciously given permission.

 Many thanks to the following brilliant people, in no particular order, who helped/guided me (either directly or indirectly) in countless ways with their work:
-- Ron Murawski - Horizon (great amounts of assistance as I was starting out, plus hosting Myrddin's download site at http://computer-chess.org/doku.php?id=computer_chess:engines:myrddin:index)
+- Ron Murawski - Horizon (great amounts of assistance as I was starting out, plus hosting Myrddin's download site)
 - Martin Sedlak - Cheng (guided me through tuning)
 - Lars Hallerstrom - The Mad Tester!
 - Dann Corbit - instrumental in bringing the first bitboard version to release